Zamiell/jud6s/README.md

 * Pandora's Box is removed from all item pools.

 ### Extra Changes for "Dark Room Mode"
+* 4 golden chests will now spawn at the beginning of the Dark Room (instead of red chests).
 * We Need To Go Deeper! is removed from all item pools.